 Prior to the start of the games, a coach needs to divide his or her team into two groups.
 To maximize the number of ball touches for each child, it is recommended that, generally speaking, one group consists of more developed players (usually the first graders) and the other consists of more beginner type players (usually the kindergarteners).
 Those groups then play against the other team’s comparable groups on two different fields.
 The decision to play 3v3 or 4v4 usually comes down to the number of players on each team and is a mutual decision between coaches.

-Four 10-minute quarters will be played, running time.
-There will be a two-minute break between quarters 1 and 2, and quarters 3 and 4.
+Two 20-minute halves will be played, running time.
 There will be a five-minute break for halftime.

 All children should play equally.
 Substitutions should be made when the ball is dead – either out of bounds or after a goal.
 Coaches should ensure equal playing time for all players.